 This article is part of a series on smart irrigation controllers.
 The rest of the series can be found at https://edis.ifas.ufl.edu/TOPIC_SERIES_Smart_Irrigation_Controllers.

 So called "smart" irrigation controllers have appeared on the market for use in residential and commercial applications since the early 2000's.
 The Irrigation Association (www.irrigation.org) defines "smart controllers" as (controllers that reduce outdoor water use by monitoring and using information about site conditions (such as soil moisture, rain, wind, slope, soil, plant type, and more), and applying the right amount of water based on those factors".
-Essentially, these irrigation controllers receive feedback from the irrigated system and schedule or adjust irrigation duration and/or frequency accordingly.
+Essentially, these irrigation controllers receive sensor feedback or weather sensors from the irrigated system or in the region and schedule or adjust irrigation duration and/or frequency accordingly.
 For example, they would reduce watering in the cooler months and increase watering in the hot and dry months.
 There are generally two types of smart controllers: climatologically-based controllers and soil moisture-based controllers.

 Climatologically based controllers are also known as evapotranspiration, or ET, controllers (Fig. 1).
 Generally, ET is the process of transpiration by plants combined with evaporation that occurs from plant and soil surfaces.
 More information on the ET concept and definitions can be found in the publication, Evapotranspiration: Potential or Reference? https://edis.ifas.ufl.edu/AE256.
 There are generally three types of ET controllers: